morrelinko/spam-detector/README.md

 any of one or more words that has been added to the black list.
 Strings could be a regular expression or a character sequence.

-###### 1. LinkRife Detector:
+###### 2. LinkRife Detector:

 The link rifle detector checks if a text contains too many links based on the max links allowed and the percentage ratio of links to words..
-You can also modify these value to your taste.
+You can also modify these values to your taste.

 ## Creating your own custom Detector